How many beverage options are too many?

 not.
 Boxes usually go into the trash.
 So, in my opinion, cans are probably the

 most “green”, followed closely by bottles.
 Boxes come in last place.”
+(So much

 for hard-to-find Fizzies drink tablets, and the new, lighter-to-ship wine boxes